-Proposals that include the creation, preservation, enhancement, and maintenance of public footpaths and are consistent with Buckinghamshire Rights of Way Improvement Plan 2020-2030 (or as replaced) will be supported.
+F2 Proposals that include the creation, preservation, enhancement, and maintenance of public footpaths within the NA and are consistent with RoWIP 2020-2030 will be supported.

 Supporting information for Community Facilities

 Background information is provided in the Community Facilities Evidence Paper (see Appendix 1 for a link to this document).